libprima/prima/README_mat.txt

 1. Installation

-PDFO can be installed by the setup.m script in the following way.

-1.1.
-Decompress the source code package of PDFO if you have not done so.
+Download and decompress the source code package of PDFO.
 You will obtain a folder containing setup.m.
 Place this folder at the location where you want PDFO to be installed.

-1.2.
-In MATLAB, change your directory to the above-mentioned folder, and execute the following command:
+In MATLAB, change the directory to this folder, and execute the following command:

 setup

 If this command runs successfully, PDFO is installed.
-You can then test the installation by executing
+You may execute the following command in MATLAB to verify the installation:

 testpdfo